Last updated Apr 2026 · 7 min read

 Official Taxi

-Taxis from FCO carry a fixed rate of €50 to anywhere within the Aurelian Walls (the historic center).
-This covers most central accommodation.
-Confirm the fixed rate before getting in.
+Taxis from FCO carry a fixed rate of €50 only to destinations inside the Aurelian Walls, the ring of ancient walls around the historic center.
+That covers most classic central hotels.
+If your address is outside those walls, the €50 flat rate does not apply: the meter runs and the fare is often higher.
+Confirm where you are going and what you will pay before getting in.
 Only use official white taxis from the designated rank outside arrivals.
 Never accept offers from drivers inside the terminal.

 Private Transfer